brianguenter/Benchmarks/Readme.md

 ```
 </details>

-4. Compute the 20x20 Jacobian, ∂dy/∂y, of this function (used in an ODE problem) and compare to a hand optimized Jacobian:
+4. **ODE**.
+Compute the 20x20 Jacobian, ∂dy/∂y, of this function (used in an ODE problem) and compare to a hand optimized Jacobian.
+The Jacobian is approximately 25% non-zeros so algorithms that exploit sparsity in the derivative will have an advantage.

 <details>
      <summary> Original function </summary>